What you will learn:

 A second advantage is plant management.
 Plants grown in pots are easier to monitor.
 You can better control irrigation, move containers in strong winds, and protect plants in bad weather.

-Then there's an often overlooked aspect: personal satisfaction.
-Picking ripe tomatoes from your balcony has a completely different flavor than buying them at the supermarket.
+Picking ripe tomatoes from your balcony has a completely different taste than buying them at the supermarket.

 A concrete example can help illustrate how productive pot cultivation can be.
 In a 35-liter pot, a well-tended cherry tomato plant can easily yield between two and four kilos of tomatoes over the summer.